jonathansillito/open-source-project-course/modules/curious/investigating-code.md

 As you start to learn the code, how do you effectively navigate it and generate understanding?
 * **Evaluate your Assumptions** - Were the things you assumed about the code correct?
 What did you learn that was different?
 * **Use your IDE's tools** - "Go to Definitions" and "Go to Uses" are going to be your friends.
-* **Run the code** - See how it behaves, run it through profilers to see what classes/functions are heavily used, run it in the debugger and step through to the program flow.
+* **Run the code** - See how it behaves, run it through profilers to see what classes/functions are heavily used, run it in the debugger and step through to understand the program flow.
 * **Look at the tests** - These can often indicate what the developers felt were the most important aspects or the things they struggled with, especially if the project lacks 100% test coverage.
 (Or they might just be what was easiest to test.)
 * **Take copious notes** - Record the things you learn.
 * **Ask Questions** - Reach out to the user who reported the bug/requested the feature.
 Reach out to the original developers.